Manjacaze District: Economy

 3% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 38,000 farms which have on average 2.4 ha of land.
 The main agricultural products are corn, cassava, cowpea, peanut, sweet potato, and rice.
 Population of cattle, pigs, sheep, and goats was steadily growing prior to 2005.

 Transportation

-There is a road network in the district which includes a stretch of the national road EN1 42 km long, connecting Maputo and Inhambane, as well as 274 km of secondary roads.
+The road network in the district includes a stretch of the national road EN1 42 km long, connecting Maputo and Inhambane, as well as 274 km of secondary roads.